Book Review: The Children of Hurin by J.R.R. Tolkien

 One must appreciate the tone and theme of Tolkien’s previously published Silmarillion to fully enjoy this book, though this book’s scope is more limited both in terms of time and people.
-Nevertheless, there is a lot to take in and most of Beleriand is used as the canvas for this portrait.
+Nevertheless, there is a lot to take in, and most of Beleriand is used as the canvas for this portrait.
 For that reason, the reader will find that the map is a bit more abbreviated than that in the Silmarillion.
-While this is the most recent of Tolkien’s posthumous works, it was one of the first he set his hand to, starting back in 1918 and working off-and-on, for years, as he did with the larger Silmarillion.
-But it was his trilogy The Lord of The Rings from which he got his fame.
+While this is the most recent of Tolkien’s posthumous works, it was one of the first he set his hand to, starting back in 1918 and working off-and-on for years, as he did with the larger Silmarillion.
+But it was his trilogy, The Lord of The Rings, from which he got his fame.

-Lord of the Rings
+J.R.R Tolkien and The Lord of the Rings

 Bill Petro, your friendly neighborhood Tolkien fanatic

 Subscribe to have future articles delivered to your email.